TalkingQuickly/talkingquickly.github.io/_posts/2015-04-02-what-id-tell-myself-about-startups.md

 1. Small teams can move VERY fast, be really careful getting extra people involved in any project where agility is important

+1. Multi-tasking isn't a thing, switching costs are huge, do one thing at a time and do it really well.
+Find a way to block out interruptions

 1. Read every [essay](http://www.paulgraham.com/articles.html) Paul Graham has written

+1. Tech news (and news is general) is a very low return on time invested.
+Prefer books and conversations

 1. Read [Founders Stories](http://www.amazon.co.uk/Founders-Work-Stories-Startups-Problem-Solution/dp/1430210788), [Fooled By Randomness](http://www.amazon.co.uk/Fooled-Randomness-Hidden-Chance-Markets-ebook/dp/B002RI9BH6/) and [The Four Steps to the Ephiphany](http://www.amazon.co.uk/Four-Steps-Epiphany-Steve-Blank-ebook/dp/B00FLZKNUQ/)